sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 ```

 #### <a name='updating-automation-projects'>Updating Automation Projects</a>
+In some cases, the user could select the wrong data set or target variables accidentally when creating
+an automation project.
+The project might fail to run or the result might not be what the user intended.
+The ability to update an automation project comes to rescue in those cases, where the user can update
+the project's attributes and settings with the following request and rerun the project.
+See [Updating Automation Project State](#updating-automation-project-state).

-This API is solely used for updating a project’s values such as name and description.
+This API is solely used for updating a project’s parameters.
+There is a separate endpoint for
-The retrain action is used to re-run a project with a different data URI and/or target variable.
+updating the state of a project, such as stopping or restarting a project run.

-This API does not support the PATCH operation to update the automation project with changes only.
+We do not support PATCH operation to update the automation project with changes only.
 According to
-standard, the user must enter the full project info in this PUT request, whether or not the parameters are to be changed.
+standard, the user must enter the full project info in this PUT request, regardless if the parameters are to be changed.

 List of parameters that can be updated.